In this post I’ll be sharing how to make sautéed Skillet Squash with Onions.

-Yellow Squash, sliced and depending on how many you are serving – 1 large, or 3 – 4 small to medium
+- Yellow Squash, sliced and depending on how many you are serving – 1 to 2 large, or 3 – 4 small to medium

 Heat a large skillet over medium heat.
-Once the skillet is heated, drizzle in a little olive oil, about 2 tsp.
+Once the skillet is heated, drizzle in a little olive oil, about 2 teaspoons.

 Add your sliced yellow squash and sliced onions to the skillet.
 Season with a couple of pinches of salt and a pinch of black pepper.

 You can cover with a lid while cooking, stirring occasionally.
 Cook until the squash begins to become translucent, 15-20 minutes.
 Don’t overcook or everything just becomes mushy.

 Serve hot.
 Enjoy!